shubham4799/Doctor-app/README.md

 ## Data Model

-The All ...ModelClass  is defined inside the model packages which has the following attributes:
+The All ModelClass  is defined inside the model packages which has the following attributes: